CSMlearn's Advisory Council represents exceptional expertise in schools, colleges, workforce development and the existing workforce

 Dr. Melinda Karp has participated in or led studies on apprenticeships, school-to-work, career and technical education, career academies, dual enrollment, college advising, and the role of technology in student development.
 As Assistant Director at the Community College Research Center, Teachers College, Columbia, she grew the career and advising portfolios into a nationally-recognized resource for information and technical assistance.
 Her work formed the basis of the Gates Foundation's five-year, multi-grant iPASS investment (new technological approaches to advising and degree planning for college students), and served as the foundational evidence for key pillars of the guided pathways movement.
 Today, Dr. Karp runs Phase Two Advisory, working to translate career and advising research into actionable reform strategies.
 Dr. Karp has a BS in human development and family studies from Cornell University; an MA in sociology and education from Teachers College, Columbia University; and a PhD in sociology and education from Columbia University.

-Program Director of Educational Policy, Global and International Studies, Educational Improvement and Transformation, Director of Washington, DC Center
+Program Director of Educational Policy, Global and International Studies, Educational Improvement and Transformation, Drexel University School of Education

 Bruce Levine's research initiatives currently include examining best practices in linkages between the workforce and the US education system, online education in the international education arena, implementation of community school models, and civic and media literacy.
 Previously, Bruce spent almost 25 years in law, management consulting, start-up management, and economic development, and is currently President of the Southwest Neighborhood Assembly of Washington, DC.
 Mr. Levine has a JD from NYU, and MPA from the University of Pennsylvania, and a BA from Hamilton College.